yeco/OpenInSublimeText.app/README.md

 1. Just <a href="https://github.com/downloads/yeco/OpenInSublimeText.app/OpenInSublimeText.zip">download it</a> unzip it to your apps folder and drag and drop it in your finder's toolbar.

-2. Clone it as *OpenInSublimeText.app* in your apps folder and drag and drop it in your finder's toolbar.
+2. Clone this repo as *OpenInSublimeText.app* in your apps folder and drag and drop it in your finder's toolbar.